EdwardRutz/hello-grails/README.md

 ## Notes

-- Create a new Grails app at command-line:  `grails create-app hello-grails`
+- Create a new Grails app at command-line type:  `grails create-app hello-grails`

+## Dependencies

+- Grails 3.3.8  (11/18/2018)

 ## Sources